Phase 2 Results Operations Runbook

 1. Contributor runs benchbox run ... and benchbox submit --output ./submission.

-2. Contributor copies the bundle files plus submission-manifest.json into results-data/bundles/.
+2. Contributor copies the bundle files plus the generated <result>.manifest.json into results-data/bundles/.

 3. Contributor regenerates results-data/corpus-inventory.json.